 Staymag is not intended to be adhered to a substrate that is able to be flexed, it is designed to be adhered to your printer’s heatbed.

-Step 1: Remove any build surface or prior magnet that is currently on the heatbed.
+Step 1: Remove any build surface or prior magnet that is currently adhered to the heatbed.

 Step 2: Thoroughly remove and clean any remaining adhesive residue on the heatbed using appropriate solvent(s).
 Make sure to let the solvent(s) flash/evaporate fully before proceeding to the next step!